GREsau/schemars/README.md

 - `smol_str02` - [smol_str](https://crates.io/crates/smol_str) (^0.2.1)
 - `url2` - [url](https://crates.io/crates/url) (^2.0)
 - `uuid1` - [uuid](https://crates.io/crates/uuid) (^1.0)

+Bear in mind that each of these feature flags _may_ be removed in a future semver-minor change of Schemars, particularly if a newer semver-incompatible version of the external library has been released for a long time.
+This is unfortunately necessary to avoid supporting old/unmaintained libraries indefinitely.

 For example, to implement `JsonSchema` on types from `chrono`, enable it as a feature in the `schemars` dependency in your `Cargo.toml` like so: